The Habsburg Jaw And The Disturbing Cost Of Royal Inbreeding

 After a decade of political wrangling and skirmishes with competitors for power in Spain, Philip I took the throne of Castile in 1506, six years after having fathered Charles V, who himself took the Spanish throne in 1516.

-However, just as these Spanish Habsburgs themselves had received the crown through marriage, they knew that it easily pass out of their hands in the same way.
+However, just as these Spanish Habsburgs themselves had received the crown through marriage, they knew that it could easily pass out of their hands in the same way.
 In their determination to keep the Spanish monarchy within the family, they began to look for royal spouses only within their own family.

 The Cost Of Generations Of Inbreeding